wltb/ff_feedcleaner/README.md

 In the entry with the URL value *http://www.iswintercoming.com/feed.php*, for any feed whose URL contains *http://www.iswintercoming.com/feed.php*, expressions like *sid=a7595fe6a719361152bb96f8a0bd48b5* (a *sid=* followed by 32 hexadecimal digits) are deleted from the feed data.

 The other two entries are useful in conjunction with [af_feedmod](https://github.com/mbirth/ttrss_plugin-af_feedmod).
-They amend the article links such that they point to a web page with the full article content, so that it can be fetched instead of a segment.
+They amend the article links such that they point to a web page with the full article content, so that it can be fetched instead of just a segment.
 It is instructive to compare the two objects with their *regex* cousins that were featured in an earlier version of this document.

 ```json